Title: Unerasable Images

 :: Description ::

-The project, Unerasable Images, is a collection of my screenshots that was taken over a year in 2017 from Google search engine with the Chinese characters “六四” as the image keyword search.
-The keyword is equivalent to the numerical values of 6 and 4, refers to the student-led Tiananmen Square Protest of 1989, around the date of June Fourth, in Beijing, China.
+Unerasable Images presents a series of screenshots from Google Image Search results for the search term “六四”.
+The keyword is simply equivalent to the numerical values of 6 and 4, a reference to the date of the student-led Tiananmen Square Protest in Beijing.
 The collected screenshots are reappropriated to erase all the resulted images as negative white space except the colored Lego Tank Man.

-Within the context of Chinese Internet, censorship is implemented in social media and search engines, yet some of the content are not immediately censored but take sometime to be disappeared.
-Therefore, the censored content may leak out to somewhere.
-I am particularly interested in a specific image that had been successfully uploaded in 2013 on a famous Chinese web portal.
-The image was a Lego recreation of the famous scene with the “Tank Man” blocking the way of the tanks.
-Although it was censored and erased on all online platforms subsequently in China, this image, after four years, is still searchable and it occasionally appears on the first few rows of Google image search.
+I am particularly interested in a specific image of the Lego recreation of the famous scene with the “Tank Man”, blocking the column of advancing tanks, that had been successfully uploaded in 2013 on a famous Chinese web portal.
+Although it was censored and erased on all online platforms subsequently in China, this image, after four years, is still searchable and it occasionally prioritizes on the first few rows of Google image search.

 The project aims to create a temporal and empty networked space where the thumbnail image(s) move within the hidden infrastructural grid and beyond the screenshot’s frame, examining the geopolitics of data circulation, internet censorship, the materiality of image (re)production through complex entanglement of human and nonhuman parameters.